Passing a GitLab CI Job For a Failing Script

 ||

-) operator specifies a command that will be executed if preceding command fails (exit code > 0).
+) operator specifies a command that is executed if preceding command fails (exit code > 0).
 So in the examplefoo || bar

 , thebar

-command will only execute if thefoo
+command only execute if thefoo

 command fails.